mderazon/creditguard-node/README.md

 ### Invoices

-If your terminal supports invoices you can easily attach invoice to the call again, by attaching it to the `charge` object:
+If your terminal supports invoices you can easily attach invoice to the call, again, by attaching it to the `charge` object:

 ```js
 // check out cg invoice documentation for complete list of properties